Browns' Tretter calls for discipline against KC assistant - WHIZ News

 It’s likely he’ll be fined.

 After an 11-yard gain, Edwards-Helaire was tackled on Kansas City’s sideline by Harrison and linebacker Mack Wilson.
-With Edwards-Helaire on the ground, Harrison was standing over him when Lewis, the team’s running backs coach, came over and shoved Harrison.
+With Edwards-Helaire on the ground, Harrison was standing over him and appeared to step on the running back when Lewis, the team’s running backs coach, came over and shoved Harrison.

 Kansas City’s bench was initially called for unsportsmanlike conduct.
 Following a review, the officials tossed Harrison, the dismissal costing the Browns one of their best defensive players.